Farvahar Sculpture

 Farvahar Symbolism

-The Faravahar, a prominent symbol of Persian, is widely worn as a pendant.
-It is embraced by Iranians, including Zoroastrians and Kurds, and has therefore evolved into a secular national and cultural emblem.
+The Faravahar is a prominent Persian symbol, widely worn as a pendant and embraced by Iranians, including Zoroastrians and Kurds, so it has grown into a secular national and cultural emblem.
+The Faravahar (Persian: فروهر), also known as the Foruhar, is one of the most recognisable symbols of Zoroastrianism, the ancient Persian faith.